gnur/demeter/readme.md

 It will only allow a scrape of a host every 12 hours to prevent hammering a host.

-# usage
+# installation and usage

-download the correct demeter binary for your platform from the releases page
+download the correct demeter binary for your platform from the [releases](https://github.com/gnur/demeter/releases) page

+This is a standalone binary, there is no need to install any dependencies.

 move it somewhere in your \$PATH so you can call it with `demeter`